 A mine mouth electric plant is a coal burning electricity generating plant that is built close to a coal mine.
 In these plants, coal is excavated from the dig site, placed on a conveyor belt, and run directly into the plant where the coal will be burned.
-In western Canada, the main coal mines include Boundary Dam, Paintearth, Poplar River, Highvale, and Sheerness mines which are all mine mouth operations.
-Combined, these mines fuel approximately 60% of the electricity generated in Alberta and Saskatchewan.
+In western Canada, the main coal mines include Boundary Dam, Paintearth, Poplar River, Highvale, and Sheerness mines—which are all mine mouth operations.
+Combined, these mines account for approximately 60% of the electricity generated in Alberta and Saskatchewan.

 Mine-mouth coal plants have become more common in recent years as there have been improvements in long-distance electricity transmission, making it more viable to have a power plant near a mine but perhaps further away from the point where the electricity needs to get to.
-In addition to reducing transportation costs, power plants and mining operations can enter these agreements to ensure the security of coal supply for the plant - since the plant has made specific agreements with the mine to obtain reliable amounts of coal—along with reduced transaction costs.
-This type of mining is used widely for lignite coal specifically, mainly because power plants have boilers that are prepared for specific types of lignite coal only available from a nearby mine, meaning that a constant and secure supply of this coal is vital for the plant to continue operating.
+In addition to reducing transportation costs, power plants and mining operations can enter these agreements to ensure the security of coal supply for the plant.
+This is because the plant has made specific agreements with the mine to obtain reliable amounts of coal—along with reduced transaction costs.
+This type of mining is used widely for lignite coal, mainly because power plants have boilers that are prepared for specific types of lignite coal only available from a nearby mine—and a constant and secure supply of this coal is vital for the plant to continue operating.
 Additionally, lignite transportation costs are comparatively high, so remaining close to the mine is vital for profit.

 Although the use of these conveniently located power plants might seem beneficial, there are also drawbacks.
 Many coal-rich western areas are also water-poor, and coal plants can use large amounts of water for cooling and steam production.
 This can potentially be a major use of water, and may pose environmental issues.